fteufel/signalp-6.0/installation_instructions.md

 These instructions refer to the Python package available for download at https://services.healthtech.dtu.dk/service.php?SignalP-6.0.

 ## Installation
 SignalP 6.0 is distributed as a Python package.
+Python versions up to 3.10 are supported.

 1. Unpack the downloaded `tar.gz` file.
 2. \[Optional\]: Create a python environment to install the package in.